proofgeist/SimpleQ/docs/docs/intro.md

 In a loosely-coupled architecture, the **Registration** system would not call the **Bookstore** and **Attendance** systems directly.
 Instead, it would publish the schedule change event as a Message.
 The other systems would be notified of the new Message available for processing, and are responsible for invoking whatever scripts are necessary.

-There are several benefits to a loosely-coupled architecture, including increased scalability, improved performance, and enabling asynchronous operation.
+There are several benefits to a loosely-coupled architecture, including increased scalability, improved performance, and asynchronous operation.
+Combined with [Otto's webhooks Receiver](https://www.ottofms.com/docs/developer-api/receiving-web-hooks), SimpleQ even makes it easier to integrate with external systems.

 ## Messages